-The first course of a two semester sequence that explores measurement, classification, stoichiometry, and structure/function relationships for inorganic, organic and biological materials.
-Appropriate for science majors, preprofessional students, and engineering majors.
+Exploration of chemical measurement, classification, stoichiometry, and structure/function relationships for inorganic, organic and biological materials.
+Chemical principles are presented at a level appropriate for science majors and pre-professional students.

 Prerequisite: MAT 122 or higher or two years of high school